 by Ken Knezick - Island Dreams Travel

 Since 9/11, air travel has become an increasingly complex and potentially frustrating affair.
-Over time, additional regulations and restrictions are being added to the mix.
-Still, it is possible to travel safely, and enjoyably.
-With more than three decades of international travel under my weight belt, I find that I am still learning from my experiences...and my mistakes.
+Additional regulations and restrictions are continually being added to the mix.
+Still, with knowledge and patience it is possible to travel safely and enjoyably.
+With four decades of international travel under my weight belt, I find that I am still learning from my experiences...and my mistakes.
 The following suggestions are offered to make your travel as hassle free as possible.

 - HURRY UP and WAIT -- Early arrival at the airport for check-in is now more important than ever.
-You will avoid many problems and much distress simply by arriving at the airport check-in counter a generous two hours or more in advance of your flight departure.
-In fact, on my most recent Singapore Airlines flight, they asked that we check in 3-1/2 hours prior to flight time.
+You will avoid many problems and much distress simply by arriving at the airport check-in counter two hours or more in advance of your flight departure.

 - CONNECTING FLIGHTS -- When planning connecting flights, allow at least three hours for you and your luggage to change planes, especially when making an inter-airline connection and/or clearing Immigration and Customs.
 Cutting this too close can ruin a great trip before it even begins.

 - FALL-BACK OPTION -- Avoid scheduling the last flight that will connect from your home airport to the major gateway.
 If your flight is late or cancelled due to weather or mechanical issues, your entire vacation may be placed be in jeopardy.
 If at all possible, book an earlier flight for a safety cushion.